 At the top of the hill, we found a small pyramid.

-This structure built of dresses stone is the only one of its kind in Israel.
-The base is about ten meters long, and it is currently 3.5 meters high.
-The top three rows of stone, together with which the height was around five meters, are missing.
+This structure built of dressed stone is the only one in Israel.
+The base is about ten meters long and is currently 3.5 meters high.
+The top three rows of stone are missing.
+Together with the top three rows, the height was around five meters.

 The pyramid is located in the ancient village’s cemetery at Midras Ruins and was probably a monument to people buried in the cave below it.